MicrosoftDocs/bing-docs/bing-docs/bing-web-search/hit-highlighting.md

 # Using decoration markers to highlight text

-Bing supports hit highlighting, which marks query terms (or other terms that Bing finds relevant) in the display strings of some answers.
-For example, a webpage result's `name`, `displayUrl`, and `snippet` fields might contain marked query terms.
+Hit highlighting is when Bing highlights words or phrases from the user’s search string that were found in search result strings.
+Bing uses either Unicode characters or HTML tags to mark the words or phrases in the webpage’s name, display URL, and snippet text.
+Bing may mark other terms that Bing finds relevant.

-By default, Bing doesn't include highlighting markers in display strings.
-To enable the markers, include the `textDecorations` query parameter in your request and set it to `true`.
+By default, Bing doesn't highlight words or phrases in display strings.
+To enable hit highlighting, set the `textDecorations` query parameter in your request to **true**.

+To specify whether you want Bing to use Unicode characters or HTML tags to mark the words or phrases, set the `textFormat` query parameter one off the following possible values.

+- Raw &mdash; Uses Unicode characters to mark content that needs special formatting.
+The Unicode characters are in the range E000 through E019.
+For example, Bing uses E000 and E001 to mark the beginning and end of words or phrases for hit highlighting.

+- HTML &mdash; Uses HTML tags to mark content that needs special formatting.
+For example, Bing uses <b> tags to mark the beginning and end of words or phrases for hit highlight.

+The default is Raw.

 ## Hit highlighting example